TacticianTilted/Hackintosh-MSI-Pro-B550M-VC/README.md

 Please note that the GPU Accel is basic and not suitable for gaming, but it works well for basic tasks in macOS and prevents poor performance.

 **Note**: Wi-Fi and Bluetooth functionality are not supported on this setup.

+**Minimum macOS Version**: This system requires a minimum of macOS Monterey.